renvrant/enlighten/readme.md

 db.session.commit()
 ```

+You can save the above snippet and run it in your environment.
 The moderator account should be ready to go!

 ### Contributing